-Pimentos, street, smoked, tradition
+Pimentos, street, smoke, tradition

 Driving through the Rioja capital of Haro, after a wonderful visit to Vina Tondonia winery, we were looking for a recommended restaurant for an early dinner before starting our return journey home.
 Losing our way in the winding narrow streets, we saw some elderly women sitting on low chairs and a wisp of smoke in the background.
 The aroma of roasted pepper filled the air.